Period Spaces for Hodge Structures in Equal Characteristic: Hodge-Pink Theory

 in which the suitable full subcategory $\CC$ of $\ul{\rm Rep}_{\BF_q\dpl z\dpr}\Gal(K^\sep/K)$ and the functor $\CF$ are yet to be defined.

 If $K$ satisfies condition (\ref{CondDoubleStar}) from page~\pageref{CondDoubleStar}, we will see in Theorem~\ref{Thm3.5} that $\BH$ is an equivalence of categories.
 So the existence of the functor $\CF$ together with its expected property to be fully faithful is equivalent to $M\mapsto\rho_M$ being an equivalence of categories.
-Thus we may work as well with rigidified local shtuka as with Galois representations.
+Thus we may work as well with rigidified local shtukas as with Galois representations.

-On the other hand if $K$ is algebraically closed, the notion of Galois representation is vacuous, whereas rigidified local shtuka over $\CO_K$ still are interesting objects.
-Actually the Galois representations associated to the rigidified local shtuka $\BOne(n)$ over $\CO_K$ from above are all isomorphic, whereas there are only the zero morphisms between the $z$-isocrystals with Hodge-Pink structure associated to $\BOne(m)$ and $\BOne(n)$ for $m\neq n$.
+On the other hand if $K$ is algebraically closed, the notion of Galois representation is vacuous, whereas rigidified local shtukas over $\CO_K$ still are interesting objects.
+Actually the Galois representations associated with the rigidified local shtukas $\BOne(n)$ over $\CO_K$ from Example~\ref{ExTateObjects} are all isomorphic, whereas there are only the zero morphisms between the $z$-isocrystals with Hodge-Pink structure associated to $\BOne(m)$ and $\BOne(n)$ for $m\neq n$.
 Because $\BH$ is fully faithful the functor $\CF$ cannot exist in this case.

-Since the category of rigidified local shtuka is large enough such that $\BH$ is an equivalence of categories if $K$ satisfies condition (\ref{CondDoubleStar}), we propose to view rigidified local shtuka as the appropriate analogues in Hodge-Pink theory of the crystalline Galois representations from $p$-adic Hodge theory.
+Since the category of rigidified local shtukas is large enough such that $\BH$ is an equivalence of categories if $K$ satisfies condition (\ref{CondDoubleStar}), we propose to view rigidified local shtukas as the appropriate analogs in Hodge-Pink theory of the crystalline Galois representations from $p$-adic Hodge theory.
 This point of view is further supported by the following three facts.
-Firstly one may even replace $\CO_K$ by an arbitrary admissible formal $\Spf R$-scheme $X$ and define the functor $\BH$ for rigidified local shtuka over $X$ with constant $z$-isocrystal (see the remark after Proposition~\ref{PropHFaithfull}).
-Secondly in this setting an analogue of the conjecture of Rapoport-Zink mentioned in the introduction can be formulated and proved in Section~\ref{SectConjRZ}.
-And thirdly by the results of Kisin~\cite{Kisin} one could also in mixed characteristic replace crystalline Galois representations by the analogues of rigidified local shtuka as we have explained in the introduction and take this point of view. \end{remark}
+Firstly one may even replace $\CO_K$ by an arbitrary admissible formal $\Spf R$-scheme $X$ and define the functor $\BH$ for rigidified local shtukas over $X$ with constant $z$-isocrystal (see the remark after Proposition~\ref{PropHFaithfull}).
+Secondly in this setting an analog of the conjecture of Rapoport and Zink mentioned in the introduction can be formulated and proved in Section~\ref{SectConjRZ}.
+And thirdly by the results of Kisin~\cite{Kisin} one could also in mixed characteristic replace crystalline Galois representations by the analogs of rigidified local shtukas as we have explained in the introduction and take this point of view. \end{remark}

 It remains to establish the announced properties of the forgetful functor $\alpha$.
 We start with the following